Jump to main content

 1. The Bank's risk management unit reports to the Board of Directors on the Bank's risk environment and risk control measures adopted by the Bank on a quarterly basis to coordinate and integrate the review, supervision, and operation of the Bank's risk management issues, and implements the risk management policies and procedures, risk appetite statement, and risk management mechanism approved by the Board of Directors while reviewing the risk management process, monitoring its appropriateness, and ensuring effective communication and coordination of relevant risk management functions.

-1. The quarterly reports with data of March, June, September and December were submitted to Board of Directors respectively.
-The content of the quarterly report in 2023 included "Situations of the Implementation of the Basel Capital Accord," "Credit Risk Management Situations," "Financial Counterparty and Country Risk Management Situations," "Market Risk Management Situations," "Operational Risk Management Situations," "Loan Management Situations," "Information Security Management Situations," "Overseas Branches Risk Management Situations," "Climate Risk Management," and other issues related to risk, etc.
+1. The quarterly reports with data of March, June, September and December were submitted to Audit Committee and Board of Directors respectively.
+The content of the quarterly report in 2024 included "Situations of the Implementation of the Basel Capital Accord," "Credit Risk Management Situations," "Financial Counterparty and Country Risk Management Situations," "Market Risk Management Situations," "Operational Risk Management Situations," "Loan Management Situations," "Information Security Management Situations," "Overseas Branches Risk Management Situations," "Climate Risk Management," and other issues related to risk, etc.

 3rd Line of Defense